remlapmot/mrrobust/site/README.md

 In R the **Statamarkdown** package (from CRAN) and the development version of **knitr** (> 1.42) is required.

-To preview the site as it's built run
+To preview the site as it's built run (from the top level of the repo, i.e., the directory above)

 ```
 quarto preview site